TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 ## Latest Updates (As of [Current Date])

 ### Expanded Model Capabilities
-- Added support for the Cohere Command model
+- Added support for the Groq Mixtral-8x7B-32768 model
-- Updated the `/test_models` endpoint to handle the new model
+- Updated the `/test_models` endpoint to handle the new Groq model
+- Cohere Command model support added in previous update

 ### Dependency Management
-- Updated `requirements.txt` with all necessary dependencies, including langchain_cohere
+- Updated `requirements.txt` with all necessary dependencies, including langchain_groq
 - Fixed issues in `adaptbaby_main.py` related to import errors and undefined variables

 ### Rate Limiting and Usage Quotas Implementation